-EuroVelo - contribution to citizens' mobility
+EuroVelo - contribution to citizens' mobility and to tourism

 European citizens demand high levels of mobility and road safety.
 They want to travel unimpeded, using seamless transportation networks and the European treaties guarantee this free movement of people across the continent.
 EuroVelo aims to meet this need by linking up existing regional and national cycle routes and completing missing parts.